How free access for members works

 Instead, several hundred of our thousand-plus member places each separately make offers of free entry, during ordinary opening hours, to visitors who can produce their valid Historic Houses membership card.

 Although in the main all the places offering free admission do so on an identical basis (see below), there are variations, just as the nature and circumstances of our member places varies.
-It’s always worth checking an individual house listing page on this site to see what the full deal is.
+It’s always worth checking an individual house listing page on this site, or the house’s own site, to see what the full deal is.

 It's designed to benefit everyone